Xuanphu108/math-expression-recognition/README.md

 ## ToDo

+use doubly stochastic attention and loss **consider later; they alter attention heatmaps**

+Use im2latex dataset for pretraining http://lstm.seas.harvard.edu/latex/

+## Done

+use values other than 0 for background? **No, shouldn't be necessary**

+reshape img to right size

+print out preds

+Refactor prediction and visualization code

 Show only right amount of timesteps

 Show beam searched predictions at timesteps

-Refactor prediction and visualization code

-Use im2latex dataset for pretraining http://lstm.seas.harvard.edu/latex/

-## Done

 Visualize attention heatmaps